 I groaned.
 Cyber or not, J was just like any other guy: only interested in sex.

 Then I shrugged internally and decided to play along.
 I was bored.

-Hmm, I wrote as if I actually needed to think about what I was wearing.
+Hmm, I wrote, as if I actually needed to think about what I was wearing.
 Shorts and a red tank top.
 In reality I would never wear red.
-My eyes were so green that I looked like a Christmas tree in that color.
+My eyes were so green that I looked like a Christmas decoration in that color.
 But my imaginary outfit was much more fun than my real one.
-One day I was sure I'd just pass out in the summer heat since the dress code insisted on making us wear long pants with our heavy, black company vest.
+One day I was sure I'd simply pass out in the summer heat since the dress code insisted on making us wear long pants with our heavy, black company vest.